 Notes

 - Be sure you have all the ingredients ready through the point where you add the water and mung beans.
-You don’t want to risk burning the cumin and mustard seeds.
+You donโt want to risk burning the spices.

-- If you just whole rather than crushed tomatoes, you may need to dice or puree them before adding them to the pot.
+- If you use whole rather than crushed tomatoes, you may need to dice or puree them before adding them to the pot.
 Be sure to add the juice.

 - The total cooking time for the beans may vary depending on the age of the mung beans and the cooking heat.
 Mung beans do not require soaking.

-- I’ve not tested this recipe with split mung beans.
-If you use them in place of the whole beans, the texture will be different.
-Try substituting pigeon peas or snow peas if you can’t find mung beans.
+- Iโve not tested this recipe with split mung beans (green gram).
+If you use them instead of whole beans, the texture will be different.

 Virginia